If you are an iOS developer using Mattt Thompson’s ‘delightful networking framework’ AFNetworking (and

 AFImagecache: a memory-only image

-cache private to AFNetworking
+cache private to AFNetworking,

 subclassed off of NSCache

-NSURLCache: NSURLConnection‘s
+NSURLCache: NSURLConnection‘s default

-URL caching mechanism, used to store NSURLResponse
+URL caching mechanism, used to store NSURLResponse objects

 : an in-memory cache by default, configurable as an on-disk